Pope orders salary cuts for cardinals, clerics, to save jobs of employees

 They have much lower living expenses than lay employees - such as police, ushers, firefighters, cleaners, art restorers and maintenance personnel - who live in Rome and many of whom have families.

 Apart from the cardinals, other clerics will see their salaries reduced by between 3% and 8%.
-Programmed pay rises will be suspended until March 2023.
-The provisions will also apply to senior staff of other papal basilicas besides St. Peter’s in the Vatican.
+Programmed pay rises for all but the three lowest pay grades will be suspended until March 2023.

 The Vatican’s top economic official said earlier this month that the Holy See, the central administrative body of the worldwide Catholic Church, may have to use 40 million euros in reserves for the second straight year as the COVID-19 pandemic burns through its finances.